amlwwalker/got-qt/README.md

 ## Got-qt GUI Framework

-## Automated Building
+## Quick Start!

+* To use the hotloading feature a configuration file is compiled into the binary using [packr](https://github.com/gobuffalo/packr).
+You can install it with go get -u github.com/gobuffalo/packr/...
+* Once packr is installed, and you have pulled the repository, to build the config.json into the binary, just run `packr` from within the qt directory of this repository.
+Any time you change the config.json file, found in configfiles/ you will need to re run packr.
+	* I have intentionally excluded packr files from the git repository as they can get large and are easily generated.

-If you are not interested in manual building and general information, you can proceed to [automated building](MAKEFILE.md)
+If you are not interested in manual building and general information (everything below here), you can proceed to [automated building](MAKEFILE.md)

+## More background

 This is a framework to make desktop/mobile applications in Go with a GUI written in Qt Qml.
 Both of these languages are cross platform.
 Go is an open source programming language, Qt is licensed under [LGPL license](https://www1.qt.io/qt-licensing-terms/).
 In some instances you will need to buy a commercial Qt license - for instance a statically compiled, commercial app, would need a commerical Qt license.
 The license for my work here however, is under [MIT license](LICENSE.txt).